llpeterson/congestion/avoidance.md

 lost.
 The approach is designed to achieve high-burst tolerance, low latency, and high throughput with shallow-buffered switches.

-The key is how DCTCP estimates the fraction of bytes encountering congestion.
+The key challenge DCTCP faces is to estimate the fraction of bytes encountering congestion.
 Each switch is simple.
 If a packet arrives and the switch sees the queue length (K) is above some threshold; e.g.,

 $$
 \mathsf{K} > (\mathsf{RTT} \times \mathsf{C})/7
 $$

 where C is the link rate in packets per second, then the switch sets the CE bit in the IP header.
+The complexity of RED is not required.

-The receiver then maintains a boolean state variable, which we'll denote `SeenCE`, and implements the following simple state machine in response to every received packet:
+The receiver then maintains a boolean variable for every flow, which we'll denote `SeenCE`, and implements the following state machine in response to every received packet:

 - If the CE bit is set and `SeenCE=False`, set `SeenCE` to True and send an immediate ACK.